 The wasp larvae hatch in a few days and begin to feed on the cicada throughout winter and spring.
 About a month before they leave the cell, the larvae spin a cocoon to pupate before emerging.

-SOURCE: Kelly Allsup, Horticulture Educator, University of Illinois Extension
+SOURCE: Kelly Allsup, former horticulture educator, Illinois Extension

-ABOUT EXTENSION: Illinois Extension leads public outreach for University of Illinois by translating research into action plans that allow Illinois families, businesses, and community leaders to solve problems, make informed decisions, and adapt to changes and opportunities.
+About Extension: Illinois Extension leads public outreach for University of Illinois by translating research into action plans that allow Illinois families, businesses, and community leaders to solve problems, make informed decisions, and adapt to changes and opportunities.
+Illinois Extension is part of the University of Illinois Urbana-Champaign College of Agricultural, Consumer and Environmental Sciences.